project-meucci/thimm.github.io/docs/Tasting Terroir/Tasting-the-terroir-of-your-food-with-plant-scientist-dr-jill-clapperton.md

 ---
-title: Tasting the Terroir of Your Food with plant scientist Dr. Jill Clapperton
+title: Tasting The Terroir Of Your Food With Plant Scientist Dr Jill Clapperton
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Tasting Terroir  (2022-08-17)